mdbtxt1

 Poor sportsmanship (e.g. "Trouncing" the other team) (-mcv10b)

-Taking on much more than the team's share of the larger organization's work (-mcv10c)
+Helping other teams beyond the scope of what they actually want; Taking on much more than the team's share of the larger organization's work. (-mcv10c)

 David Michie, Buddhism for Busy People, Allen & Unwin, Austrailia 2004, ISBN 1-74114-260-1